-Many Biology students become clinical workers, dentists, educators, nurses, optometrists, physical therapists, physician assistants, physicians, podiatrists and veterinarians.
+Many biology students become clinical workers, dentists, educators, nurses, optometrists, physical therapists, physician assistants, physicians, podiatrists and veterinarians.
 You can work in the biotechnology, environmental or pharmaceutical fields, or choose to pursue a master’s or doctoral degree in Biology or a related field.

 Coursework for the Biology BA and BS emphasizes

-- cell biology, genetics and ecology;
+- bioinformatics, cell biology, genetics, ecology and neuroscience;

 - critical evaluation of experimental data;